felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 Still, I wasn't able to type on it, until one clever Reddit user suggested that I completely bypass the metal plate and directly connect my Gateron switches into the PCB.

 The suggestion wasn't perfect, but it was good enough to get me started.
-A fifth of the keys were so wobbly that on occasion they would completely jump out of the board as if they had a life of their own.
+Unfortunately, a fifth of the keys were so wobbly that on occasion they would completely jump out of the board as if they had a life of their own.
 That eventually made me want to go back to my previous Vortex Race 3, which had never failed me in such a way before.